 I work in a mixed use building located in Fort Bragg, three hours north of San Francisco on the coast near Mendocino.

 The painting studio is a cubical area two stories high, with skylights and white walls, but no windows.
 The back half of the building has a bathroom, an office where I often sleep, and a workroom where I cut mats and mount photographic prints and my assistant sorts and catalogs my paintings.

 When I bought the building over twenty years ago, the studio and darkroom had open framing and no insulation.
 They are now finished.
 The work areas are bright and welcoming.
 I have installed blackout curtains to facilitate platinum printing.
-I recently replaced old dim fluorescent fixtures with modern LED lamps that provide enough light of the right color to enable me to paint at night.
+I recently replaced fluorescent fixtures with modern LED lamps that provide enough light of the right color to enable me to paint at night.

 I can see the Pacific from the upstairs landing.
 In 2011 the Mendocino Land Trust bought Hare Creek Beach, a quarter of a mile to the north.
-It is a ten-minute walk from the studio.
 One can get down to the beach on south side of the creek via a narrow, somewhat steep pathway.
 The official trail is on the north side.
 You can sometimes cross the creek where it flows over the sand into the ocean without getting your feet wet.
-You then hike up to Highway 1, walk south across the bridge, and then follow Old Coast Highway back to the studio.
+You then hike up to Highway 1, walk south across the bridge, and follow Old Coast Highway back to the studio.

 I am conscious of the fact that Edward Weston and Charis Wilson drove along this road while working on Weston’s Guggenheim grant.
 I often think of them when looking at my mailbox, which is surrounded by berry bushes.
 They got married in Elk, a town about 20 miles south of here, in 1939.

 I joined the Edgewater Gallery in the spring of 2021.
 It is a twelve member cooperative.
 The member artists work in a variety of mediums, and styles.